-The same tactics can actually be used by holiday home owners to screen their prospective guests.
-Screening and renting out to the right guests is the single-most important part of the holiday home renting process and many owners have already got tangible results from evaluating their guests from social evidence of prospective guests.
+The same tactics can actually be used by holiday homeowners to screen their prospective guests.
+Screening and renting out to the right guests is the single most important part of the holiday home renting process and many owners have already got tangible results from evaluating their guests from social evidence of prospective guests.

 Yes, Social Evidence!
 If you haven’t heard the term before, let me start by saying that it’s an increasingly important factor when it comes to getting ahead as an owner of a holiday home and snagging the right guests.
 It’s important for holiday homeowners to understand Social Evidence if they want to use it to get the right guests booking your home.
-Social Evidence measures a prospective guest’s social life – what he does for fun, what does he discusses more often with his friends, etc. – which can give a fair idea of his character.
+Social Evidence measures a prospective guest’s social life – what he does for fun, what does he discuss more often with his friends, etc. – which can give a fair idea of his character.

 Ideally, in social media, with the exception of professional networks like Linkedin, people let their hair down and share things they do, love to do or even what they would be doing next.
 Don’t be surprised to find your guest sharing his itinerary on Facebook during his holiday he intends to take in your holiday home.

 First of all, tally the credentials the guest has provided you with that in her/ his Facebook and Twitter profiles.
 Are there any discrepancies?
 Go to their About sections which will have a brief about the guest.

 Secondly, you will understand that what they post in Facebook or Twitter can decide whether you should actually rent out your home to him/ her.
 See if your prospective guest is a member or is affiliated with professional organizations.
 If so, which are these organizations?
 Volunteerism efforts of a guest should be taken as a positive sign.